 Students register for courses with the understanding that they will remain enrolled for the entire course unless they voluntarily withdraw or are administratively withdrawn from the College.

-A student who voluntarily withdraws or who is administratively withdrawn from the College may be eligible for a tuition refund; fees are non-refundable.
+A student who voluntarily withdraws or who is administratively withdrawn from the College may be eligible for a tuition refund; any assessed fees are non-refundable.
 To officially withdraw from a course, the student must submit to the Dean a written statement of withdrawal from the course.
 The date on which the Dean receives this statement is the date used in calculation of the refund according to the following timetable:

 Please consult the Professional Studies Program calendar for further information.